brennanbrown/berryhouse/src/portfolio/watery.md

   - Ruby
   - RubyGems
   - Google Lighthouse
+docsDescription: "A minimalist, bare-bones theme for Jekyll that uses the Water.css framework.
+It was created as an up-to-date starter/skeleton theme for Jekyll, aiming to be lightweight while providing essential features for creating informational websites or blogs."
+docsTechnologies: "Jekyll, HTML, Water.css, Ruby, RubyGems, Google Lighthouse"
 ---

 Watery aims to be a clean foundation for new sites.
 It pairs Jekyll’s simplicity with Water.css for instant sensible defaults, accessible typography, and minimal styling overhead.